 Students can also use the 45 Windows workstations in 318 Phillips Hall to login to an ecelinux server remotely.
 You should be able to access the lab using your keycard, and you can use your NetID and Cornell password to login to the workstations.
 You can then use MobaXterm to login to an ecelinux server.
-To start MobaXterm choose All Programs > Class Files > MobaXterm Personal Edition > MobaXterm Personal Edition from the start menu.
-Once MobaXterm has loaded you will see it has started a local terminal.
-Use the following command at the local terminal prompt to login to an ecelinux server:
+To start MobaXterm choose MobaXterm Educational Edition > MobaXterm Educational Edition from the start menu.
+Once MobaXterm has loaded click on the button labeled "Start local terminal".
+Then use the following command at the local terminal prompt to login to an ecelinux server:

-% ssh -X <netid>@ecelinux-01.ece.cornell.edu
+% ssh -Y <netid>@ecelinux.ece.cornell.edu

-Replace <netid> with your Cornell NetID in the command above, and feel free to use ecelinux-02 instead of ecelinux-01.
+Replace <netid> with your Cornell NetID in the command above.
 Do not type the % character.
 We use the % character to indicate what commands we should enter on the command line.
 Executing the command will prompt you to enter your Cornell password, and then you should be connected to the ecelinux server.
-The -X command line option enables X11 forwarding so that we can start a GUI application like geany or gtkwave on the server yet have the actual GUI displayed on our local machine.
+The -Y command line option enables X11 forwarding so that we can start a GUI application like geany on the server yet have the actual GUI displayed on our local machine.
+You can hide the sidebar by choosing View > Show/hide sidebar from the menu.